 To allow reusability the ELG platform enforces the use of its metadata elements.
-Through this DMP associated to each Language Resource type, it also ensures that the purpose for which the data have been produced is documented with indication on the possibilities to reuse the data for other purposes (other technology developments).
-The ELG platform also ensures that all IPR issues are cleared.
+Having this DMP associated with each Language Resource type, the ELG platform also ensures that the purpose for which the data have been produced is documented with indication on the possibilities to reuse the data for other purposes (other technology developments).
+The ELG platform also ensures that all IPR issues are cleared for resources hosted in ELG.